patternfly-labs/react-table-batteries/README.md

 # PatternFly React table batteries extension

-Hooks and components to make it easier to build and maintain composable PatternFly tables
+Hooks and components that make it easier to build and maintain featureful and composable PatternFly tables 1